-People want to know the ins and outs of something before they try it and so, it's no surprise people ask what is European food like.
-While we're all familiar with things like fish and chips or various kinds of pasta, there is a whole world of European foods.
-Remember that European food goes from Britain to Russia, that's a lot of dishes that could be on a menu.
+People want to know the ins and outs of something before they try it and so, it’s no surprise people ask what is European food like.
+While we’re all familiar with things like fish and chips or various kinds of pasta, there is a whole world of European foods.
+Remember that European food goes from Britain to

 Every region has its thing and European food is no different.
 The dishes tend to be heavier on meats, flour, and starches.
 Bread, beef, lamb, noodles, butter, potatoes, all things common in European foods that aren’t as prevalent in others.
 Salad is also a major part of the cuisine, as is a particular order to the meal.
 While many cultures have an order to their meal, European cuisine was very much about appetizers being served one way and needing to have a particular sense of flavor to dessert being the same.
 It is now common practice for appetizers before meals, as you well know.

 European food also tends to have more meats flour and starchy ingredients.
 Bread, beef Lamb, noodles, butter potatoes are found in European dishes but are hardly seen in other countries.
 Salad is also a major part of the cuisine, as is the ordered meal.
 Rice and Corn are now part of European food but they are not traditionally associated nor are they used as staples.
 The ingredients came from cultures which spread across the world and were willing to swap tips.
 It seems popular today that some appetizers are made before meals.
 The European cuisine was primarily about appetizers being served in a different direction to dessert needing more variety and flavor.

 Things like rice and corn have become part of European foods but, they aren’t traditionally nor are they staple.
 It comes from cultures moving around the globe and trading cooking tips.
 Overall though, that is the core of European food.